NavyaG-lab/Tech-writer/on-call/data-infra/ops_how_to.md

 - If `itaipu-stable` fails to build, due to flaky dependency downloads and such, it might be the case that nobody is able to fix it before the dag is deployed

+**After hot-deploying Dagao**

+1. After you hot deploy dagao, by triggering the Publish step on GoCD, you **must** re-run the Airflow task named **etl_run_versions** available at the very beginning of the DAG next to **itaipu-the-first**

+The **etl_run_versions** task creates (or updates) an Airflow Variable that gets used by every node during the run.
+This variable is a key-value pair whose key is in the format **prod____etl_run_versions__{target_date}**.
+The value, in Json format, contains the ETL run versions (such as Itaipu and scale_cluster).
+The task reads the run versions from the 'DAS' file, present on disk, and creates (or updates) the Variable accordingly.

+2. To re-run the Airflow task, click on **etl_run_versions** and then click Clear.
+3. Double-check to ensure that we are clearing the correct task and click OK.
+This updates a Variable whose key should be in the **prod____etl_run_versions__{target_date}** format.

+**Tip:** You can also verify if the above process has worked by navigating to Admin->Variables.
+Look for the current variable (the one that corresponds to the target_date), and check that the Itaipu version is not the same as the one found in #etl-updates for the given day.
+As the number of Variables grow, it might be difficult to find the current one.
+So, you can either use the search bar and pass the target date as your search criteria, or you can sort all Variables by key.

+**Note:** This  task does not depend on anything; Restarting it won't affect any other running tasks.

 ## Checks before old prod-stack teardown

 Before the old stack is killed, the engineer will announce to #chapter-engineering so every squad can make sure it is good to continue.
 Since a big part of the ETL is fed by Kafka messages, we need to make sure that there are no messages left behind.